 The Constitution of the Republic of Mozambique grants people the right to privacy and data protection, deeming these rights as fundamental rights.
-However, for these rights to be effective, a legal framework governing them in depth is necessary.

 Despite the reference in the Constitution to "computerised means", it is accepted that the need to protect political, philosophical or ideological, religious faith, party affiliation and private life-related data encompasses the handling of this data through other means.